Euglandina rosea: Distribution and habitat

 The rosy wolfsnail is native to the Southeastern United States, including Florida and Georgia.
 Other species of the genus are native to South and Central America.
+They have also been spotted in Oslo Norway.

 As an invasive species

 The rosy wolfsnail has become an invasive species in many areas outside its native range, including in Hawaii.
-These predatory snails were originally introduced to Hawaii in an attempt to eliminate another invasive species, the giant African land snail, Achatina fulica.
+These predatory snails were originally introduced to Hawaii in an attempt to eliminate another invasive species, the giant African land snail, Lissachatina fulica.
 The introduction occurred in 1955, when specimens were collected from Florida and sent to Hawaii.
 During the same year, 616 individuals were released on Oahu.
 In 1958 12,000 were taken from Oahu and introduced onto eight other Pacific islands.
 This did not, however, reduce the populations of A. fulica, but rather caused a decline in native snail populations.
 The introduced species vigorously attacked the endemic O'ahu tree snail.
 As a result, many tree snail species were hunted to extinction within the first year.
 These predatory snails continue to represent a threat to the local snail fauna.

 Of all known mollusk extinctions since 1500, about 70% are from islands, and an estimated one-third of these were caused by introduced E. rosea.
 These prey snails were at an increased risk of predation-caused extinction because of their extremely low reproduction rates.
 The rosy wolfsnail has caused the extinction of an estimated eight native snail species in Hawaii.
 Due to this, the International Union for Conservation of Nature (IUCN) has placed the rosy wolfsnail on the list of the top 100 worst invasive alien species in the world.